 So we have been walking twice a week to get in shape.
 Looking at pictures of our previous climb is kind of grudgingly getting me psyched.

-Speaking of clouds, after watching Everyday Food’s Youtube video of lemon poppy seed cloud pancakes I had to give it a try (sans poppy seeds).
-The batter makes about 12 pancakes, so be sure to make this when you have a crowd or, are really hungry.
+Speaking of clouds, these pancakes are as light as a cloud.
+The batter makes about 8 pancakes, so be sure to make this when you have a crowd or, are really hungry.

-The secret to these light as air pancakes, is the whisked egg whites (see Whisking Egg Whites).
+The secret to these light as air pancakes, is the whisked egg whites.

 Fold the whisked egg whites into the batter but do not overmix.
 Lumps in the batter and streaks of egg white are fine.